Caring for Fish

 Fish Can Speak, Make Tools, and Think

 Fish have cognitive abilities that equal and sometimes surpass those of nonhuman primates.
 They can recognize individuals, use tools, and maintain complex social relationships.
-Biologists wrote in Fish and Fisheries that fish are “steeped in social intelligence, pursuing Machiavellian strategies of manipulation, punishment and reconciliation, exhibiting stable cultural traditions, and co-operating to inspect predators and catch food.”
+Biologists wrote in the journal Fish and Fisheries that fish are “steeped in social intelligence, pursuing Machiavellian strategies of manipulation, punishment and reconciliation, exhibiting stable cultural traditions, and co-operating to inspect predators and catch food.”

 Fish communicate with one another through a range of low-frequency sounds—from buzzes and clicks to yelps and sobs.
 These sounds, which are audible to humans only with the use of special instruments, communicate emotional states such as alarm or delight and help with courtship.
 The pumps and filters necessary in many home aquariums can interfere with this communication. “[A]t the least, we’re disrupting their communication; at worst, we’re driving them bonkers,” says ichthyologist Phillip Lobel.